xbeat/Machine-Learning/README.md

 The Transformer architecture, introduced in the "Attention Is All You Need" paper, revolutionized natural language processing.
 This slideshow will guide you through building a Transformer from scratch using Python.

+## Bidirectional RNNs Dual-Directional Sequence Processing

+Introduction to Bidirectional RNNs

+Bidirectional Recurrent Neural Networks (Bi-RNNs) are a powerful variant of traditional RNNs that process sequences in both forward and backward directions.
+This dual-directional approach enables the network to capture context from both past and future inputs, leading to enhanced understanding of complex sequential data.

 ## Double and Triple Integrals for Machine Learning and AI

 Introduction to Double and Triple Integrals in Machine Learning and AI